syaffers/fuzzyvis-draft/README.md

 first-order tensor (a list of zero-order tensors, which are just numbers), a matrix is a second-order tensor (list of vectors), and so on.
-An image has two spatial dimensions: a width and a height determined by the number of pixels in the image meaning that it should have lots of columns of pixels, just like a second-order tensor.
+An image has two spatial dimensions: a width and a height determined by the number of pixels in the image.
+This means that it should have lots of columns of pixels, just like a second-order tensor.
 So why do we need a third order tensor to represent images?
 Well, images have different intensity values for each of the 3 (or 4th alpha) channels: R, G and B. This means that an image is comprised of 3 layers of second-order tensors (or matrices).
 The graphic below should help you